MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-error-handling-java.md

 ## Retrying after errors and exceptions

 You're expected to implement your own retry policies when calling MSAL.
-MSAL makes HTTP calls to the Azure AD service, and occasionally failures can occur.
+MSAL makes HTTP calls to the Microsoft Entra ID service, and occasionally failures can occur.
 For example the network can go down or the server is overloaded.

 ### HTTP 429

 When the Service Token Server (STS) is overloaded with too many requests, it returns HTTP error 429 with a hint about how long until you can try again in the `Retry-After` response field.

 ## Next steps

 Consider enabling [Logging in MSAL for Java](msal-logging-java.md) to help you diagnose and debug issues.